2003 Davao City ferry terminal bombing

-The Davao City ferry terminal bombing was a terrorist attack that occurred on the evening of April 2, 2003 at the Sasa wharf section of the Port Of Davao in Mindanao, the Philippines.
+The Davao City ferry terminal bombing was a terrorist attack that occurred on the evening of April 2, 2003 at the Sasa wharf section of the Port of Davao in Mindanao, Philippines.
 It was believed to be carried out by members of the Moro Islamic Liberation Front (MILF), an Islamist group fighting against the Manila government for an autonomous region in the southern Philippines.
-Authorities also suspected members of the jihadist pan-Islamist militant organization Jemaah Islamiyah of involvement in the attack.
-The bombing, which occurred a few weeks after a similar fatal terrorist attack on the nearby Davao International Airport, killed 17 civilians and injured over 50 others.
+Authorities also suspected members of the jihadist pan-Islamist militant organization Jemaah Islamiyah (JI) of involvement in the attack.
+The bombing, which occurred nearly one month after a similar fatal terrorist attack on the nearby Davao International Airport, killed 17 civilians and injured over 50 others.

 Background

 From the times of Spanish colonial rule in the late 1500s, the Muslim-majority Moro people have been fighting for an autonomous region in Mindanao from Christian-majority governments in Luzon.
 By the 20th century, the Moro conflict had produced several armed militant Islamic groups in the region, one the most prominent being the Moro Islamic Liberation Front (MILF), which sought the establishment of a Moro republic through the force of arms.

 Although an Autonomous Region in Muslim Mindanao was created by the Aquino government in August 1989 through Republic Act No. 6734, the MILF refused to accept this offer and continued their insurgency operations.
 In Davao City, MILF members were believed to be responsible for a December 1993 grenade attack on San Pedro Cathedral that killed 6 civilians and wounded over 130 other victims.

 In early February 2003, the Armed Forces of the Philippines stormed a MILF stronghold in Pagalungan, which resulted in the death of an estimated 160 militants during the Battle of the Buliok Complex.
 A few weeks afterwards, MILF leader Salamat Hashim released an audio message for broadcast, informing his followers that "we have to fight back”.
 In late February 2003, a fatal car bombing at Awang Airport in Cotabato City was blamed on the MILF.
 A night time sabotage attack on the Mindanao electricity grid around the same time, which resulted in 18 million people being cut off after half a dozen transmission towers were blown up in Lanao del Norte, was also attributed to the MILF.

 On March 4, 2003, the Davao City airport bombing killed 22 people and injured 113 others, and caused substantial damage to the terminal building itself.
 Minutes later, separate explosions were reported at the Ecoland Bus Terminal in Davao City's Talomo District and also outside a health center in nearby Tagum City, which wounded two civilians.